Blog →

 Basic solutions like Outlook or Gmail simply don't compete with a robust tool like Missive.
 Sure they offer basic collaboration functionalities like labels and assignments, but with them, you won't be able to chat with coworkers inside an email conversation or compose an email collaboratively.

-Considering a shared inbox tool with more advanced features can help your business offer better customer service.
+Considering a shared inbox tool with more advanced features can help your business offer better customer service, especially to those who process high volumes of emails every day.

 No matter what tool you decide to use in the end, following shared inbox best practices will help your team collaborate seamlessly and augment productivity.

-Missive is much more than a simple shared inbox medium; it's a team inbox and chat app that empowers teams to collaborate around email and other channels of communication like SMS, WhatsApp, Twitter, Messenger, and live chat.
+Missive is much more than a simple shared inbox medium; it's a collaborative inbox tool that empowers teams to collaborate around email and other channels of communication like SMS, WhatsApp, Twitter, Messenger, and live chat.

 It can be used in various scenarios in all areas of a business.